Human Resources Strategy for Researchers

 - University of Siegen

-- University of Tübingen (incl.
+- University of Tuebingen (incl.
 Faculty of Medicine)

-- Leibniz Institute for Polymer Research Dresden e.V.
+- Leibniz Institute of Polymer Research Dresden (IPF)

-- Leibniz Institute for Economic Research at the University of Munich (IFO)
+- ifo Institute - Leibniz Institute for Economic Research at the University of Munich e.V.

-The German Rectors Conference (HRK) supports the HR Strategy and recommends their members to participate for the purpose of securing the quality of human resources management.
+The German Rectors' Conference (HRK) supports the HR Strategy and it has recommended that higher education institutions participate in it for quality assurance of human resources management.